Choose another PM

 Steady hand on the till

-Joseph Lyons achieved the prime ministership because of his persistent and courageous pursuit of a safe fiscal path through the Depression years.
+Joseph Lyons achieved the prime ministership because of his persistent pursuit of a fiscal path through the Depression years.
 In office he delivered what was expected of him.
 He took the Treasury portfolio and instituted the program he had advocated in 1930 and 1931 of reducing debt and government spending.
 Lyons became the bulwark against inflation and a guarantor of debt conversion, not default.

 More troublesome for Lyons, however, were deep differences over tariff policy at home.
 Country Party leader Earle Page was hailed by Lord Beaverbrook as the champion of imperial preference, in anticipation of a wider agreement on the position taken by the Bruce–Page government.
 The compromise agreement at the Imperial Economic Conference in Ottawa in July and August 1932 not only disappointed the champions of free trade in England, but provoked dissent within the United Australia Party, as well as opposition from the Country Party.